ts-safeql/safeql/docs/guide/configuration.md

 ## Example 3: Migrations

-To avoid having to keep your database up to date with your schema manually, configure the [`connections.migrationsDir` option](https://safeql.dev/api/index.html#connections-migrationsdir) to automatically synchronize the changes in your `.sql` migrations files to a "shadow database", which will also be used to get the type information from your queries.
+If your project contains `.sql` migration files, configuring [`connections.migrationsDir` option](https://safeql.dev/api/index.html#connections-migrationsdir) instead of `databaseUrl` will automatically synchronize the changes in your migrations to a separate "shadow database", which will also be used to retrieve type information related to your queries.

+This is beneficial in cases where it is impossible or inconvenient to manually keep your database in sync with your migrations.

 ::: tip DEMO
 Check out [@ts-safeql-demos/basic-migrations-raw](https://github.com/ts-safeql/safeql/tree/main/demos/basic-migrations-raw) for a working example.